trans-travel/trans-travel/us/la.md

 ## Legal Definition of Sex

 Non-binary people are not recognized.
+If HB608 2024 is passed, Louisiana would establish a legal definition of male and female in line with sex assigned at birth.

 ## Medical Care